Skip to content

 Validation

 When you make a connection between two pieces of gear, the app makes sure the connection is valid.
-This happens in real-time so you can instant feedback, instead of validating at a later point or not getting any feedback at all.
-This helps ensure that your setup works as expected and catches mistakes early on in the process.
+This happens in real-time so you get instant feedback, helping ensure that your setup works as expected and catches mistakes early in the process.

 You can also disable this validation if you wish by using ports with the Generic Connector, which most of the gear in the generic category uses, or using Full Edit Mode (Pro feature), you can change any port to a Generic Connector.